BIBIREDAVID/GameQuest/README.md

 ![Game_covers](assets/cover.png)

-GamePulse is a platform where users can check the latest news and trends about video games and create accounts to review games they've played.
+GameQuest is a platform where users can check the latest news and trends about video games and create accounts to review games they've played.

 ### Introduction

 #### Inspiration
 As a gamer, I noticed a gap in the market for a comprehensive platform that not only provides the latest games and trends but also fosters a community where gamers can share their experiences and insights.
-My vision for GamePulse is to create a one-stop destination for everything related to video games, driven by a passionate community.
+My vision for GameQuest is to create a one-stop destination for everything related to video games, driven by a passionate community.

 #### The Journey
-Building GamePulse was a journey filled with both technical challenges and rewarding milestones.
+Building GameQuest was a journey filled with both technical challenges and rewarding milestones.
 My primary goal was to create a user-friendly platform that presents game data in an engaging and insightful manner.
 Along the way, I faced several challenges, from managing large datasets efficiently to ensuring a seamless user experience.

 [Visit GameQuest](game-pulse-ui.vercel.app)